MrRickSan/protractor-cucumber-automation/README.md

 # protractor-cucumber-automation
-This test executes a search for a specific game on the Willian Hill Vegas application "https://vegas.williamhill.com/"
+This test executes a search for a specific game on the Willian Hill Vegas web application "https://vegas.williamhill.com/" using a protractor-cucumber framework

 ## Getting Started